Priorities For Building A Better System

 “Active” bass traps do exist, but they are also very expensive and you still need multiple units to really manage the low end, at that point you’re likely spending enough money to buy a whole other system.

 Overdoing it?: You’re not looking to make your room a professional-level recording or mastering studio, with tons of treatment spread across every surface of your room.
-Such a room would be far too “dry” or “sterile” for most people.
-The main goal is treating the primary reflections, the corners, along with the front & rear walls, which will make the most difference for most people.
-You’re often better off tweaking the speaker or listening position to find where things sound best.
+Such a room would be far too “dry”, “sterile” or “dead” for most people.
+The main goal is treating the primary reflections, the corners, along with the front & rear walls, which will make the biggest difference for most people.

 JUST EQ IT!
-There are things EQ can certainly address, such as peaks from room modes, and too much or too little output at certain frequencies, but it’s not a magic bullet, and shouldn’t be treated as such.
-The reality is, there is a lot more that it cannot fix.
-EQ cannot fix dips caused by room modes, issues with edge diffraction, phase issues, and other room-related issues, such as reflections, decay times, comb filtering, etc. For best results, keep any EQ within the digital domain (before your DAC) and below 200-300Hz.
+There are things EQ can certainly address, such as peaks from room modes, and too much or too little output at certain frequencies, however, it’s not a magic bullet, and shouldn’t be treated as such.
+The reality is, there is a lot more that EQ cannot fix than things it can.
+EQ cannot fix dips caused by room modes, issues with edge diffraction, crossover issues, and other room-related issues, such as reflections, decay times, comb filtering, etc. For best results, keep EQ within the digital domain (before your DAC) and if you can, below 200-300Hz.
 The less work it has to do, the better it is.
 It should be your very last step, if used at all.

 New Record Day and Present Day Production and Acoustics Insider